Coolie No. 1 (2020 film): Plot

 Raju keeps getting into trouble since he can be only at one place at one time.
 One such incident forces Raju, Sarah and Jeffrey Rozario to file a missing complaint for Kunwar Raj Pratap Singh.
 Inspector Jagjit Godbole gets skeptical of the situation and starts to believe that Raju and his twin Raj are the same person.
 To prevent further problems, Deepak suggests that he should "kill" Raju.
 Taking this suggestion, Raju tosses his "Coolie No. 1" badge into a car which he and Deepak push down a cliff, into a lake.
 However, when the car is recovered but no body is found, Inspector Godbole's suspicions are confirmed.

-Mahesh Anand is disowned by his father Mahendra due to his criminal activities.
+Mahesh Anand is disowned by his father, Mahendra, due to his criminal activities.
 To get back at him and Raju, Mahesh stabs Mahendra and frames Raju for the same.
 Inspector Godbole arrives to arrest him, but Raju informs him that Mahendra is still alive and needs critical medical care, following which he escapes police custody.
-Raju runs to Deepak and both of them hatch a plan to pretend to be nurses to save Mahendra's life, as that is Raju's only proof of innocence.
-At the hospital, Inspector Godbole tells Jeffrey, Sarah and Anju that Raju is just a porter who pretended to be Kunwar Raj Pratap Singh.
+Raju runs to Deepak, and both of them hatch a plan to pretend to be nurses to save Mahendra's life, as that is Raju's only proof of innocence.
+At the hospital, Inspector Godbole tells Jeffrey, Sarah, and Anju that Raju is just a porter who pretended to be Kunwar Raj Pratap Singh.

 While trying to save Mahendra, Raju and Deepak bump into Sarah and Anju.
 Raju confesses his fraud to Sarah, and she forgives him.
-Jeffrey and Sarah help Raju and Deepak stop Mahesh from killing Mahendra.
+Jeffrey and Sarah help Raju and Deepak to stop Mahesh from killing Mahendra.
 Once he gains consciousness, Mahendra announces that since Raju saved his life, he is like a son to him.
 Anju also announces her love for Deepak.
 When Jeffrey cries about his sons-in-law being a porter and a mechanic, Jai Kishen arrives and tells Jeffrey that it was bound to happen to someone so arrogant and proud of his wealth.
-Jai Kishen explains that for a happy marriage, wealth isn't needed - love is.
+Jai Kishen explains that for a happy marriage, wealth isn't needed-love is.